UW-Hydro/bmorph/docs/example_workflow_explained.rst

     bmorph_window = pd.date_range('1991-01-01', '2005-12-30')[[0, -1]]
     reference_window = train_window

-`interval` is how long bmoprh application intervals should be, recommended to be a factor of years to preserver hydrologic relationships.
-Note that for pandas.DateOffset, 'year' and 'years' are different and an 's' should always be included here for bmorph to run properly.
+``interval`` is the length of``bmorph``'s application intervals, typically a factor of years to preserver hydrologic relationships.
+Note that for ``pandas.DateOffset``, 'year' and 'years' are different and an 's' should always be included here for ``bmorph`` to run properly, even for a single year.

-`overlap` describes how many days cumulative distribtuion function windows for bias correction should overlap in total with each other.
+``overlap`` describes how many days the bias correction cumulative distribtuion function windows should overlap in total with each other. ``overlap`` is evenly distributed before and after this window.

-`condition_var` names the variable to use in conditioning, such as maximum temperature (tmax), seasonal precipitation (seasonal_precip), or minimum temperature (tmin).
-At this time, only one conditioning meterological variable can be used per bmorph exectuion.
+``condition_var`` names the variable to use in conditioning, such as maximum temperature (tmax), seasonal precipitation (seasonal_precip), or minimum temperature (tmin).
+At this time, only one conditioning meterological variable can be used per ``bmorph`` execution.
+In this example, ``tmax`` and ``seasonal_precip`` have been commented out to select ``tmin`` as the conditioning variable.
+If you wish to change this, be sure to either change which variables are commented out or change the value of ``condition_var`` itself.

 .. code:: ipython3